 Depending on your work experience, skills and the level of expertise, you may apply for different positions.
 If you look through the local job searching platform, you will notice a wide range of professions and positions that are currently available on the market.

 For instance, the Limassol area provides lots of well-paid positions for both Greek and English speakers.
 A job seeker may find a position as a secretary with the average income of up to €30,000, a job of a senior accountant with income up to €65,000 or a position of a qualified lawyer with income up to €75,000 annually.

 Employee perks and other benefits differ from company to company.
 You can always check this information on the official website of the organisations or during a job interview.
 In general, the working week has 5 days and 40 hours.
 The vacation is usually 21 days but can be up to 25 days for certain companies.

 Typically, many international, as well as local businesses, offer free life insurance, medical insurance (for you or for all family members), annual bonus as well as pension contributions.
+If you’re looking at insurance, remember to visit https://www.quoteradar.co.uk/.
+It is quite affordable to rent a property in Cyprus, but if you need help paying for your apartment while you look for work, you could use car title loans in the meantime.
 At the same time, some companies also provide relocation benefits for foreign employees.
 Some organisations offer free flight tickets for the whole family while others may provide with accommodation for the period of your contract.
 All in all, working in Cyprus has lots of benefits.
 Many people choose to work here and enjoy the warm climate, relaxed lifestyle, competitive salary and high standards of living.